Meaningful Use Overview

 - Medicaid EHR Incentive Program participants should contact their State Medicaid program for details about payment adjustments and attestation deadlines

-- All Medicare EHR Incentive Program participants must do their 2015 attestation between January 4 and February 29, 2016.
+- All Medicare EHR Incentive Program participants must do their 2016 attestation no later than February 28, 2017.

 - Medicaid changes to patient volume calculations